Some posts contain compensated links. Please read this disclaimer for more info.

-This is certainly a hidden gem!
-Many of Croatia’s beaches are slowly succumbing to mass tourism.
+This is undoubtedly a hidden gem!
+Many of the beaches in Croatia with sand are slowly succumbing to mass tourism, slowly turning into Croatia sandy beach resorts.
 However, this one has managed to hold onto being totally untouched.
-The calm, serene vibe means everyone will be chilled out at the end of the day, and because the area is protected, i.e. you can’t camp or litter, you know you’re in for a slice of child-friendly paradise.
+The calm, serene vibe means everyone will be chilled out at the end of the day, and because the area is protected, i.e., you can’t camp or litter, you know you’re in for a slice of child-friendly paradise.

 There are no large hotels around Saplunara Beach, so this will be a day out which you can paint up to the kids as an adventure.
-You will need to take the ferry to Sobra, and then drive, get the bus or a taxi.
+You will need to take the ferry to Sobra and then drive, get the bus or a taxi.
 The road is beautiful.
-However a little perilous in places – so take only bigger kids and embrace the craziness!
+However, a little unsafe in places – so take only bigger kids and embrace the craziness!

 Velika Plaza, Omiš

 Backed by cafes and restaurants, you can easily feed and water the kids without major hassle, and the warm, shallow waters mean it is safe for kids to splash around, making sandcastles at the shoreline.
-The beach is also very easy to reach from the town center, literally a few steps away, and there are activities to keep everyone occupied, including football and beach volleyball.
+This sand beach in Croatia is also effortless to reach from the town center, literally a few steps away.
+There are activities to keep everyone occupied, including football and beach volleyball.